HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases

 \section{Conclusion and Future Work}

-In this work, we propose HDLxGraph, a novel hybrid graph-enhanced RAG framework that innovatively combines AST-based structural matching with DFG-aware code retrieval.
-Experimental validation across semantic search, debugging, and code completion tasks demonstrates improvements of 12.04\%, 12.22\%, and 5.04\% respectively over conventional methods, proving the effectiveness of joint structural-semantic retrieval for HDL applications.
+We propose HDLxGraph, the first graph-enhanced RAG framework that combines AST-based structural matching with DFG-aware retrieval, for LLM-aided HDL tasks.
+Evaluations on search, debugging, and completion tasks show clear improvements over baselines, highlighting the effectiveness of {\name}.
+Future work will focus on developing adaptive traversal mechanisms for dynamic AST and DFG exploration, enabling more flexible interaction beyond fixed-function interfaces.
+We also aim to investigate multi-view HDL representations to bridge the gap between natural language and circuit semantics.

-This work establishes graph-enhanced retrieval as a viable paradigm for hardware engineering assistance, with broader implications for code-intensive domains requiring precise program analysis.
-Future directions may include multi-view HDL representation learning to bridge the semantic gap between natural language specifications and circuit implementations.
-This direction could enable comprehensive support for heterogeneous downstream tasks in electronic design automation, from specification validation to cross-module optimization.